DanielMateosLab/guindales-emails/README.md

 I recommend having a look at the [MVP Project](https://github.com/DanielMateosLab/guindales-emails/projects/1).
 Some of the features that I will implement soon are:

-- Authentication (and multiple user).
-At the moment the app is a single email list and is obviously not valid for production use.
-(Working on it atm)
 - Tags: to better classify the emails.
 Useful to manage complex or huge email lists.